5ifty/Steam_API/README.md

 Head over towards the Steam dev portal and apply for an API key [link](https://steamcommunity.com/dev)

+Once you have got your API Key either enter it when prompted too, or for later ease of access, enter it into the config.json

 Once you have recieved your key, either paste it into the index.py file and compile or when the console prompts you too, enter it.